svashish305/parking-lot-server/README.md

 ## APIs:

+0. (Just to check rate limiter, although it works for all APIs) (GET 'api/parking-lots/) Gets all generated parking lots' details
 1. (POST 'api/parking-lots/') Generate a Parking Slot gibing no of slots as input (else that is configurable via ENV variable PARKING_LOT_SIZE)
 2. (POST 'api/parking-lots/park') Park a Car (Takes car number as input)
 3. (POST 'api/parking-lots/unpark') Unpark a Card (Takes slot number as input)